mitotic/otrace/README.rst

 `zip archive <https://github.com/mitotic/otrace/zipball/master>`_.
 The unzipped archive should contain the following files (and perhaps more):

-   ``basetrace.py hello_trace.py ordereddict.py otrace.py README.rst setup.py``
+   ``hello_trace.py ordereddict.py otrace.py README.rst setup.py``

-All the code for the *otrace* module is contained in two files, ``basetrace.py`` and ``otrace.py``.
+All the code for the *otrace* module is contained in one file, ``otrace.py``.
 (For python 2.6 or earlier, you will also need ``ordereddict.py``.)
-To use otrace without installing it, just ensure that these files are  present in the module load path.
+To use *otrace* without installing it, just ensure that these files are  present in the module load path.
 If you wish to install *otrace*, use:

    ``python setup.py install``